Type-IA variations: questions and answers

 A ‘high-level’ procedure number can be obtained from the Agency shortly before submission by sending a request with a copy of the draft cover letter to: PA-BUS@ema.europa.eu.

-Please note that requesting this ‘high level’ procedure number in advance is mandatory for submissions sent via the eSubmission Gateway or Web Client since this number has to be included in the ‘naming convention of the file name’.
+Please note that requesting this ‘high level’ procedure number in advance is mandatory for submissions sent via the eSubmission Gateway or Web Client since this number must be included in the eSubmission Gateway XML delivery file user interface.

 - In addition, for each medicinal product the relevant supportive documentation and revised product information (if applicable) should be provided, in order to allow the Agency to update the dossier of each marketing authorisation with the relevant updated/new information.
 Cross-references to any documentation submitted for another medicinal product can therefore not be accepted.
-For further details, please refer to “How shall I present a grouped variations application?” and to TIGes Harmonised Guidance.
+For further details, please refer to “How shall I present a grouped variations application?” and to the harmonised technical eCTD guidance.

 For more detailed queries on technical matters please contact the PA-BUS department (PA-BUS@ema.europa.eu)